tehnrd/simple-node-sf-cdc/README.md

 # CDC Project

 ## Description
-This project connects to Salesforce and listens for Account Change Events using the jsforce library.
+This project connects to Salesforce and listens for CDC events.

 ## Prerequisites
 - Node.js installed